 * How do you feel about losing money?
 If the answer is “gut-wrenching”, then perhaps your risk tolerance is not as high as you thought, and you should lower your exposure to the markets.
 If your answer is “It feels so good, baby!”, then perhaps you are short, or should consider investing everything you've got.

 * Do you have excess liquidity to put to work?
-We’ve seen the markets snap back time and time again.
+We've seen the markets snap back time and time again.
 Nobody knows when, but the odds are in your favor that they will.
-We’ve got a President who is trying to get re-elected, Bernanke whose got an unlimited supply of money to print, and inflation, the most powerful force in the universe.
+70% of the time, the stock market closes up.
+So during a stock market armageddon, I'd continue to buy!
+We've got a President who is trying to get re-elected, Bernanke whose got an unlimited supply of money to print, and inflation, the most powerful force in the universe.

 * Reassess your long-term goals.
 If you're young, good looking, and employed, you'll be fine.
 If you're young, beautiful, but unemployed, perhaps not so much.
 If you're old, unemployed, and unattractive, well then I guess there's always the lottery and divine intervention!
 When things go wrong, you've always got the excuse of thinking “long-term”.